Meningitis kills 118 in 22 states — NCDC

 “From the beginning of the season, the following twenty (21) states reported suspected CSM cases in 2022/2023, Abia, Adamawa, Bauchi, Bayelsa, Benue, Borno, Ebonyi, Gombe, Imo, Jigawa, Kano, Katsina, Kebbi, Kogi, Nasarawa, Niger, Oyo, Plateau, Sokoto, Taraba, Yobe and Zamfara.
 Number of new suspected cases in Epi week 13 (212), increased by 8 per cent compared with Epi week 12 (196).”

-The report also disclosed that 17 wards that have crossed epidemic thresholds were targeted for vaccination and 194,487 persons aged 1-29 years were targeted for vaccination in the affected areas
+The report also disclosed that 17 wards that have crossed epidemic thresholds were targeted for vaccination and 194,487 persons aged 1-29 yeas were targeted for vaccination in the affected areas

 Meanwhile, the national multi-sectoral Cerebrospinal Meningitis Technical Working Group (TWG) has continued with it monitoring response across states.

-The report further identified difficulty in accessing some communities due to security concerns for instance in Zamfara, inadequately trained personnel in states for case management, and poor and inconsistent reporting from states, among other challenges.
+The report further identified difficulty in accessing some communities due to security concerns for instance in Zamfara, inadequate trained personnel in states for case management, poor and inconsistent reporting from states, among other challenges.

 Disclaimer